nkulway/todo-angular-pg/README.md

 <h3>Build database and deploy this app locally</h3>
 <li>Clone repo and open in your IDE of choice - I use VS Code</li>
 <li>In the root terminal run 'npm install'</li>
-<li>Cd into the '/cliet' directory and run 'npm install'</li>
+<li>From the terminal, cd into the '/cliet' directory and run 'npm install'</li>
-<li>Cd back into the root directory and install sequelize cli using 'npm install sequelize-cli'</li>
+<li>From the terminal, cd back into the root directory and install sequelize cli using 'npm install sequelize-cli'</li>
+<li>Verify the username in config.json</li>
-<li>Make sure Postgres is runnin on your machine.
-If you require a password please enter in the /config/config.json</li>
+<li>Make sure Postgres is running on your machine.
+If you require a password please enter it in config.json</li>
-<li>In the root terminal run 'npx sequelize-cli db:create' in order to create the database</li>
+<li>In the root terminal run 'npm run db:setup' in order to create the database and migrate tables</li>
-<li>In the root terminal run 'npx sequelize-cli db:migrate' in order to run the sequelize migrations</li>
 <li>Run 'npm run dev' in the backend terminal</li>
-<li>Cd into the '/client' directory and run 'ng serve' in the client terminal</li>
+<li>Cd into the '/client' directory and run 'npm run start' in the client terminal</li>
+<li>I would like to point out that the '.env' file is exposed.
+While I understand that this is not best practice, I have removed it from the .gitignore file to simplify the remote construction of this application.</li>

 <h3>Functionality</h3>
 <hr>